NicoVermeir/nicovermeir.github.io/_posts/2017-06-14-building-a-netstandard-xamarin-app-with-mvvm-light.markdown

 tags: ["xamarin", "mvvm-light", "netstandard"]
 author: "Nico Vermeir"
 ---
+## Update 14/02/2018
+MVVM Light has been upgraded to .NET Standard 1.0.
+See <a href="http://blog.galasoft.ch/posts/2018/02/publishing-mvvmlight-v5-4-1-with-net-standard-support/" target="_blank">here</a> and <a href="http://www.spikie.be/post/2018/02/14/migratingtomvvmlightstandard.html" target="_blank">here</a> for updated workflow.

 ### The problem
 Netstandard libraries are meant to replace Portable Class Libraries.
 And they do sound pretty good.
 The only problem right now is that we're in a transition phase.
 A bunch of NuGet packages are not updated to be netstandard compatible yet.
 But that can't stop us!